 The Whitmore Park Alternative would cross 12 miles of Forest Service land within Ashley National Forest.
 If the Board were to authorize this alternative, the Coalition would have to seek Forest Service approval for permitting the rail line right-of-way, which could include amending the Ashley National Forest Plan with a project-specific amendment in the areas of visual quality and scenery management, pursuant to the requirements of the 2012 Planning Rule.
+With the exception of the project-specific amendment for visual quality and scenery management, the Whitmore Park Alternative would be consistent with the Ashley Forest Plan.
 The project-specific amendment would include the following language: